 We undertake the treatment programme three times a year (usually spring, summer, and early autumn) to clear weeds and grass on all paved public highway surfaces.
 Each programme takes approximately five to six weeks to complete the entire network.
 Once sprayed, die-back will occur within 14 days, before the residue is removed through routine street cleaning activities.

 We strive to keep our pathways free from weeds and ensure they're accessible to all residents.
-To do this, we use a weed killer containing glyphosate, which is approved by the Health and Safety Executive (HSE) and the EU.
+To do this, we use a weed killer containing glyphosate, which is approved by the Health and Safety Executive (HSE).